-The Company actively manages geological exploration on its licences by implementing a phased strategy that progressively increases the level of geological understanding for each licence to facilitate more focused exploration and resource development in the longer term.
-All field work is conducted by citizens of Tanzania under the direct supervision of the Edenville International (Tanzania) Limited, who in return report directly to the Board of the Company.
+The Group actively manages geological exploration on its licences by implementing a phased strategy that progressively increases the level of geological understanding for each licence to facilitate more focused exploration and resource development in the longer term.
+All field work is conducted by citizens of Tanzania under the direct supervision of the directors of Edenville International (Tanzania) Limited, who in return report directly to the Board of the Group.
+The Group also engages internationally recognised consultants to provide further guidance to the Board of the Group.
 Initial work consists of a desk-top review involving the collection, collation and re-interpretation of all available historical data, supplemented by regional-scale geological reconnaissance mapping and sampling.
 This will define the host geological units for mineralisation and allow for progressively more focused and detailed exploration that will potentially lead into a drilling campaign and ultimately ore body delineation and subsequent mineral resource estimations.

-Principal risks and uncertainties
+Principal risks and uncertainties and risk management